AlexKrotov280/Store-revenue-performance-prediction-WEKA/README.md

 • Competition number (how many competing stores are near ours)
 • Competition score (from how good the competing stores are)
 • Revenue from last year
-I have asked my IT department to make the data for my stores available to you.
-You can download it from the Assignment tab on your ITNPBD6 Canvas pages.
-Please remember that this data is commercially sensitive and you should not show it to anybody or discuss your findings with anybody except Sandy Brownlee or Kevin Swingler.

 I would appreciate it if you could use the Weka software, Python, or a similar package of your choice to build a predictor capable of estimating the revenue that a store should generate based on its values for the variables listed in the data.
 Remember, it